 The 2014 GSLI Entrepreneurship Summer Intensive

-50 girls will attend the Summer Intensive, a transformative 8-day program where they will learn to design, develop, market and ultimately pitch a socially responsible business to notable startup community leaders.
-They work in small teams to get ventures off the ground that examine problems in need of solutions that also use their existing skills and interests.
-They will be coached by experienced entrepreneurs and educators passionate about promoting women-owned startups.
+50 girls attended the 2014 GSLI Summer Intensive, a transformative 8-day program where they learned to design, develop, market and pitch a socially responsible business to notable startup community leaders.
+They worked in small teams to get ventures off the ground that examined problems in need of solutions while also engaging their existing skills and interests.
+They were mentored by experienced entrepreneurs and educators passionate about promoting women-owned startups.

-The series of workshops range from Product Design and Development to Getting Funded and Business Naming; each providing insight into entrepreneurship and helping students become successful first-time entrepreneurs themselves.
-Workshop highlights include:
+The series of workshops ranged from Product Design and Development to Getting Funded and Business Naming; each providing insight into entrepreneurship and helping students become successful first-time entrepreneurs themselves.
+Workshop highlights included:

-● Storytelling, which will help students learn how the craft of storytelling can be leveraged to tell the story of their business in a fun and compelling way.
-It will be lead by Michaela Murphy, a playwright, digital storyteller and social media guide whose clients include Estee Lauder and Microsoft, among others, and who has been featured on NPR, the Moth Mainstage, and the Clinton White House.
+● Storytelling, helped students learn how the craft of storytelling can be leveraged to tell the story of their business in a fun and compelling way.
+It was lead by Michaela Murphy, a playwright, digital storyteller and social media guide whose clients include Estee Lauder and Microsoft, among others, and who has been featured on NPR, the Moth Mainstage, and the Clinton White House.

-● Customer Analysis and Product Design, where students will learn strategies for designing a business idea that is rooted in a deep understanding of the needs of their target audience or customer.
-Sessions will be led by instructors Dominque Aubry, President of Lean Leadership, Inc. and Adam Berk, founder of neigh*borrow and formally of the Lean Startup Machine, which trains entrepreneurs around the world in a scientific process to create successful companies.
+● Customer Analysis and Product Design, was where students learned strategies for designing a business idea that was rooted in a deep understanding of the needs of their target audience or customer.
+Sessions were led by instructors Dominque Aubry, President of Lean Leadership, Inc. and Adam Berk, founder of neigh*borrow and formally of the Lean Startup Machine, which trains entrepreneurs around the world in a scientific process to create successful companies.

-● Getting Funded, where students will learn to build a financial plan for the launch and ongoing survival of their businesses and how to clearly communicate financial needs to potential funders.
-This session will be lead by Angela Lee, an entrepreneur and angel investor who is co-founder of 37 Angels, a community of women angel investors.
+● Getting Funded, was where students learned to build a financial plan for the launch and ongoing survival of their businesses and how to clearly communicate financial needs to potential funders.
+This session was led by Angela Lee, an entrepreneur and angel investor who is co-founder of 37 Angels, a community of women angel investors.

-The program also includes field trip days with visits to start-up companies.
-At the end of the program, students will practice effectively communicating their ideas with top entrepreneurs and investors during the culminating Pitch Fest, July 24th.
+The program also included field trip days with visits to start-up companies Levo League, MakerBot, ZinePak, and ZocDoc.
+At the end of the program, students practiced effectively communicating their ideas with top entrepreneurs and investors during the culminating Pitch Fest, July 24th.

-From the 8-day program, the two organizations aim to build future leaders, and plant the seeds of entrepreneurship for the future.
+During the 8-day program, the two organizations worked to build future leaders, and plant the seeds of entrepreneurship for the future.